 The course will be conducted in a communication based language instruction with the primary emphasis on the spoken language, although we will maintain a balanced approach as in the textbook.
 This means that the bulk of class time will be spent on the students' speaking the language in class.
 Therefore, the students must come to class prepared.
 We will take a $10(\pm)$ minute break during the class.

 TEXTBOOKS AND OTHER REQUIRED RESOURCES

-Makino, S., Y. Hatasa and K. Hatasa.
+- Makino, S., Y. Hatasa and K. Hatasa.
 2015 Nakama 1.
 Third Edition.
-Houghton Mifflin.
+Houghton Mifflin. - Computer requirements (see Western website)

 METHOD OF EVALUATION/ASSESSMENT